-Student Disability Services (SDS) recommends you provide information from a medical professional, a psychiatrist, psychologist, social worker, or other person who is qualified to diagnose and assess your disability.
+Student Disability Services (SDS) recommends you provide information from a medical professional, a psychiatrist, a psychologist, a social worker, or another person who is qualified to diagnose and assess your disability.
 They should be familiar with you and able to identify the major life activity or activities in which you experience a limitation or limitations.
-These health care professionals should also describe the connection between your disability and your need for an ESA, and describe how the ESA is of benefit.
+These healthcare professionals should also describe the connection between your disability and your need for an ESA, and describe how the ESA is of benefit.
 However, SDS will also consider information from other sources.